sovit-123/Machine_Learning_Spam_Classifier/README.md

 ## Dataset
 The email dataset is downloaded from https://spamassassin.apache.org/old/publiccorpus/

+**Further details can be found in the program file as it has been documented.**

 ## Final Model
 The final model has been trained on the easy email set.
-Pull requests to hard email set trained model are most welcome.

-**Further details can be found in the program file as it has been documented.**
+## Future Work
+1. To train the model on the hard email dataset.
+2. To deploy a model.pkl file and making a simple website for others to check whether an email is spam or not.